 This paper provides evidence that machine learning (ML) can be a powerful tool for selecting variables relevant for optimal portfolio choice.
 We focus on directly parameterizing portfolio weights as a function of lagged firm-level predictors.
-By employing ML variable selection methods to a large pool of features and their second-order and cross-product transformations (4,610 predictors), we find that ML can identify a subset of important variables that outperform traditional low-dimension factor models in terms of lower risk and higher risk-adjusted returns.
-Our results also suggest that interactions between characteristics are more important than the individual features' main effects when constructing optimal portfolios.
+By employing ML variable selection methods on a large pool of features and their second-order and cross-product transformations (4,610 predictors), we find that ML can identify a subset of important variables that outperform traditional low-dimensional factor models in terms of lower risk and higher risk-adjusted returns.
 We also find that the choice of variable selection method matters, with different methods selecting different subsets of features.
-The L2-boosting method emerged as the most comprehensive approach, as it was able to identify predictors that minimize risk, minimize covariance with the benchmark, and increase risk-adjusted portfolio returns.
+The L2-boosting method emerged as the most comprehensive approach, as it was able to identify predictors that minimize risk, reduce covariance with the benchmark, and increase risk-adjusted portfolio returns.

 Our findings have several implications for practitioners.
 First, they suggest that ML can be a valuable tool for improving portfolio performance.
-Second, they highlight the importance of accounting for interaction between variables in the portfolio construction problem.
-Third, they suggest that the number of selected features that matter for the portfolio construction problem is larger than the number of variables used in popular factor models.
-As a result, practitioners should consider using ML variable selection methods to identify a subset of important variables for their portfolios.
+Second, they highlight the importance of accounting for the interaction between variables in the portfolio construction process.
+Third, they indicate that the number of selected features relevant to the portfolio construction problem is greater than the number of variables used in popular factor models.
+As a result, practitioners should consider using ML variable selection methods to identify a subset of importan t variables for their portfolios.